jshumhl/EC601/Project2/readme.md

 ## Customization
 Businesses can customize the quote calculation by adjusting the settings in the config.json file, such as base price, tiered distance rates, peak hours, and maximum allowed distance.

+### Restaurant Specialized Functionalities
+- Menu Item Selection: Customers must select at least one menu item before submitting a quote request.
+This ensures that there's a clear service being provided and calculated for.
+- Mandatory Selection Enforcement: The web form now enforces the selection of at least one menu item with real-time validation, prompting the user if the condition is not met.
+- Data Persistence: User selections, including menu items, are saved in cookies, allowing the form to remember the user's choices even after the page is refreshed.
+- Menu Configuration: The backend configuration now includes menu items with individual preparation times, which are factored into the delivery time estimates.

 ## Dependencies
 - Flask